dac1997/lago4cloudec/README.md

 ## Description

-encourages, we started from this package to perform our simulations
+Encouraged, we started from this package to perform our simulations

 ## Pre-requisites